Edit Blog Post

 this little girl worked the crowd and made herself a few soles.

 Ricola (not her real name) appears to be right at home here in Arequipa....like she never left the Alps.
-If she starts yodeling after breakfast, I may have to kill her.
+If she starts yodeling after breakfast, I may have to smother her.
 Me, I'm a stupid head.
 I should have started my altitude tablets about twelve hours ago in lowlying Nazca.
-But I knew they were a strong diuretic, and the idea of subsequently peeing every three
+But I knew they were a strong diuretic, and the idea of peeing every

 See, I swear they are posers.
 Same one has probably has had its picture taken a million times

-I decide that the only thing I can do about it now is to ignore the irritating symptoms, and explore this gorgeous city that UNESCO has put their stamp on as a world heritage site.
+I decide at this point is to ignore the irritating symptoms, and explore this gorgeous city that UNESCO has put their stamp approval on as a world heritage site.
 Three volcanoes loom eerily around Arequipa, most noticeable is Misti.
 The entire place is referred to as the "La Cuidad Blanca" because it is built from the white volcanic rock.

 Chivay hot springs